Object Storage vs. Block Storage

 Block storage is primarily used for:

 • Database storage.
-Object storage provides consistent I/O performance, low latency, redundancy, and fault tolerance, making them ideal for resource intensive database applications.
+Object storage provides consistent I/O performance, low latency, redundancy, and fault tolerance, making it ideal for resource-intensive database applications.

 • Container storage.
-Block storage help with managing data stored in Docker or Kubernetes container by separating the data from the lifecycle of the container or pod and providing fixed-sized persistent storage.
+Block storage helps with managing data stored in Docker or Kubernetes containers by separating the data from the lifecycle of the container or pod and providing fixed-sized persistent storage.

 • Storing mission-critical applications.
 Block storage is a common choice for applications that deal with mission-critical data.
 Its excellent performance and low latency ensure the app functions continuously as required.